Asynchronous Reconfiguration with Byzantine Failures: Introduction

 Unfortunately, in an asynchronous system it is impossible to make sure that replicas of \emph{all} stale configurations remove their private keys as it would require solving consensus~\cite{flp}.
 However, as we show in this paper, it is possible to make sure that the configurations in which replicas do not remove their keys are never accessed by correct clients and are incapable of creating ``proofs'' for output values.

 Finally, there is a subtle, and quite interesting \textbf{``slow reader'' attack}.
-Suppose that a client accesses \emph{almost all} replicas in a quorum of the current configuration each holding a stale state, as the only correct replica in the quorum that has the up-to-date state has not yet responded.
-The client then falls asleep, meanwhile, the configuration is superseded by a new one.
+Suppose that a client hears from \emph{almost all} replicas in a quorum of the current configuration each holding a stale state, and not yet from the only correct replica in the quorum that has the up-to-date state.
+The client then falls asleep.
+Meanwhile, the configuration is superseded by a new one.
 As we do not make any assumptions about the correctness of replicas in stale configurations, the replica that has not yet responded can be compromised.
 Moreover, due to asynchrony, this replica can still retain its original private key.
 The replica can then pretend to be unaware of the current state.
-Therefore, the slow client might still be able to complete its request in the superseded configuration and return a stale state, which would violate the safety properties of the system.
-We show that this issue can be addressed by an additional ``confirming'' round-trip executed by the client.
+Therefore, the slow client might still be able to complete its request in the superseded configuration and return a stale state, which would violate the safety properties of the system. \needsrev{ In Section~\ref{sec:dbla-main}, we give a detailed example of this attack and show that it can be addressed by an additional, ``confirming'' round-trip executed by the client.}

 \myparagraph{Our contribution: Byzantine fault-tolerant reconfigurable services.} We provide a systematic solution to each of the challenges described above and present a set of techniques for building reconfigurable services in asynchronous model with Byzantine faults of both clients and replicas.
-We consider a very strong model of the adversary: any number of clients can be Byzantine and, as soon as some configuration is installed, no assumptions are made about the correctness of replicas in any of the prior configurations.
+We consider a very strong adversary: any number of clients can be Byzantine and, as soon as some configuration is installed, no assumptions are made about the correctness of replicas in any of the prior configurations.

-Moreover, in our quest for a simple solution for the Byzantine model, we devised a new approach to building asynchronous reconfigurable services by further exploring the connection between reconfiguration and the lattice agreement abstraction~\cite{smartmerge, rla}.
-We believe that this approach can be usefully applied to crash fault-tolerant systems as well.
+Moreover, in our quest for a simple solution for the Byzantine model, we devised a new approach to building asynchronous reconfigurable services by further exploring the connection between reconfiguration and lattice agreement~\cite{smartmerge, rla}.
+We believe that this approach can be effectively applied to crash fault-tolerant systems as well.
+As we discuss in Section~\ref{subsec:transform-discussion}, the proposed protocol has the time complexity that is optimal even for crash fault-tolerant systems.